googlesamples/androidtv-sample-inputs/README_AD.md

 ```

 To prevent the annoyance of too many channel ads within a small period of time, BaseTVInputService
-will not show two channel ads within 5 minutes of each other.
-The time window is reset each time a
+will not show two channel ads within 5 minutes of each other on the same channel.
+The time window
-channel ad completes.
+is reset each time a channel ad completes, and does not reset when tuning to other channels.
 To change this time interval, use setMinimumOnTuneAdInterval().

 ### Ads Insertion in Programs